 - 1. Has observed.
-At this level the trainee: - Has adequate knowledge of the steps through direct observation - Demonstrates that he/she can handle instruments relevant to the procedure appropriately and safely - Can perform some parts of the procedure with reasonable fluency - 2.
+At this level the trainee: - Has adequate knowledge of the steps through direct observation - Can handle instruments relevant to the procedure appropriately and safely - Can perform some parts of the procedure with reasonable fluency - 2.
 Can do with assistance.
-At this level the trainee: - Knows all the steps and the reasons that lie behind the methodology - Can carry out a straightforward procedure fluently from start to finish - Knows and demonstrates when to call for assistance/advice from the supervisor (knows personal limitations) - 3.
-Can do whole but may need assistance.
-At this level the trainee: - Can adapt to well- known variations in the procedure encountered, without direct input from the trainer - Recognises and makes a correct assessment of common problems that are encountered - Is able to deal with most of the common problems - Knows and demonstrates when he/she needs help - May requires advice rather than hands on help - 4.
-Competent to do without assistance, including complications.
-At this level the trainee: - With regard to the common clinical situations in the specialty, can deal with straightforward and difficult cases to a satisfactory level and without the requirement for external input - Is at the level at which one would expect a UK consultant surgeon to function - Is capable of supervising more junior trainees
+At this level the trainee: - Knows all the steps and the reasons that lie behind the methodology - Can carry out a straightforward procedure fluently from start to finish under direct supervision - Knows and demonstrates when to call for assistance/advice from the supervisor (knows personal limitations)

+3. Can do whole but may need assistance.
+At this level the trainee:

+- Can adapt to well- known variations in the procedure encountered, without direct input from the trainer - Recognises and makes a correct assessment of common problems that are encountered - Is able to deal with most of the common problems - Knows and demonstrates when help is needed - Requires advice rather than hands on help

+4. Competent to do without assistance, including complications.
+At this level the trainee:

+- With regard to the common clinical situations in the specialty, can deal with straightforward and difficult cases to a satisfactory level and without the requirement for external input - Is at the level at which one would expect a UK consultant surgeon to function - Is capable of supervising trainees